dionyziz/ting/etc/spec/SPECIFICATION.md

 When a user enters a non-empty message and presses the Enter key, the message is sent.
 There is no separate button to send a chat.
-When a message is sent by a user, it is delivered to everyone else who is currently online in the chat.
+When a message is sent by a user, it is delivered to everyone else who is currently online in the chat in the active channel.
 The textbox in the message area is then cleared, but remains focused.
 The message appears immediately on the side of the sending party.

 # TODO
 This specification is limited to a minimum viable product specification.
 It